fwextx/DiscordAIProject/README.md

 <pre>DiscordAIProject\Scripts\activate</pre>

 ### Install Requirements
-- On a Computer or Virtual Enviroment using Python 3.12, install discord.py and cohere:
+- On a Computer or Virtual Enviroment using Python 3.12, install the required packages:
-<pre>pip install discord.py</pre>
-<pre>pip install cohere</pre>
+<pre>pip install -r requirements.txt</pre>
 ### Configure the config.json file:
 - Token: Your Bot Token
 - Prefix: Your Bot Prefix (whether to use ! or ? for the bot)